Undivided Resources

 If your child is out of the state or country for more than 30 days, their eligibility for IHSS may be impacted due to state residency rules.
 If your family is traveling out of state, you may wish to speak with your service coordinator ahead of time and get written approval to bill hours during this time, and, if you will be traveling for an extended period, to make sure that IHSS eligibility itself is not disrupted.
 You can review the Manual of Policy and Procedures, sections 30-770 for further details.

-How do I get started with IHSS?
+How to get started with IHSS

-For more information about IHSS, see our decoder with links to articles about how to apply, how to choose a provider, and how to appeal a denied application.
+For more information about IHSS, see our articles about how to apply, how to choose a provider, and how to appeal a denied application.

 You can also learn more about accessing IHSS with this advocacy guide published by Disability Rights California (it’s available in sixteen languages!).
 If you're in LA County, you can access the IHSS Helpline chat or call (888) 822-9622.

 Contents